-- 5.5.1 Each student shall undertake a Project in the final semester. - 5.5.2 The Head of the Department shall assign a Research Supervisor to the student. - 5.5.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 5.5.4 Students who wish to undertake project work in recognised institutions/industry shall obtain prior permission from the University.
-The Research Supervisor will be from the host institute, while the Co-Supervisor shall be a faculty in the parent department.

-5.6 Value added Courses (VACs)

-- 5.6.1 Students may also opt to take Value added Courses beyond the minimum credits required for award of the Degree.
+- 5.5.1 Each student shall undertake a Project and submit a dissertation as per guidelines in the final semester. - 5.5.2 The Head of the Department shall assign a Research Supervisor to the student. - 5.5.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 5.5.4 Students who wish to undertake project work in recognized institutions/industry shall obtain prior permission from the Department.
+The Research Supervisor will be from the host institute. - 5.6 Value added Courses (VACs) - 5.6.1 Students may also opt to take Value added Courses beyond the minimum credits required for award of the Degree.
 VACs are outside the normal credit paradigm. - 5.6.2 These courses impart employable and life skills.
-VACs are listed in the University website and in the Handbook on Interdepartmental Electives and VACs. - 5.6.3 Each VAC carries 2 credits with 30 hours of instruction, of which 60% (18 hours) shall be Theory and 40% (12 hours) Practical. - 5.6.4 Classes for a VAC are conducted beyond the regular class hours and preferably in the II and III Semesters.
+VACs are listed in the University website and in the Handbook on Interdepartmental Electives and VACs. - 5.6.3 Each VAC carries 2 credits with 30 hours of instruction.
+Classes for a VAC are conducted beyond the regular class hours and preferably in the III Semester.